chud-lori/ldr/ARCHITECTURE.md

 - Reconnects automatically after 3 seconds on any close event.
 - Exposes a stable `on(type, fn)` → unsubscribe function interface backed by `listenersRef` (not React state) so handlers can be registered without triggering re-renders.
 - Returns a memoized `{ send, on, connected }` object — the reference only changes when `connected` changes, preventing unnecessary re-renders in children that depend on `ws`.
+- **StrictMode-safe:** tracks the current live WebSocket via an `activeRef` and ignores `onopen`/`onclose`/`onmessage` from any instance that isn't the active one.
+Without this, the abandoned first WebSocket from StrictMode's double-invoke would fire a late `onclose` and clobber `connected` back to `false` after the real connection was live, which showed up as a grey self-indicator on first join.

 `on(type, fn)` registers directly to the ref map. `onmessage` reads from the same ref map.
 This means listeners registered in a `useEffect` are live immediately without waiting for a re-render cycle.